 How to remove Bandage adhesive from Skin?

-Some people tolerate it, but there are tips available on how to remove sticky bandage residue from the skin:
+Rather than suffering through this discomfort, we have some tips on how to remove sticky bandage residue from the skin:

 1. Adhesive Removers